MALABA

 spouses, they must first have the right to enter into marriage.

-Similarly subs (3) which prohibits same sex persons from entering
+subsection (3) which prohibits same sex persons from entering into

-into marriage means that those with the right to enter into marriage
+marriage means that those with the right to enter into marriage are

-are the persons mentioned in s78(1) of the Constitution.
-It is the
+the persons mentioned in section 78(1) of the Constitution.

-person mentioned in s78(1) of the Constitution who is given the right
+is the person mentioned in section 78(1) of the Constitution who is

-to exercise the right to enter into marriage with a person of the
+given the right to exercise the right to enter into marriage with a

-opposite sex who also has attained the age of eighteen years.
+person of the opposite sex who also has attained the age of eighteen

 Both

-right to enter into marriage.
-The necessary implication leads to the
+guarantee the right to enter into marriage.
+The necessary implication

-conclusion that the right to enter into marriage is guaranteed to a
+leads to the conclusion that the right to enter into marriage is

-man and woman who have attained the age of eighteen by s78(1) of the
+guaranteed to a man and woman who have attained the age of eighteen

-Constitution.
-As the headnote states, s78 of the Constitution is
+the headnote states, section 78 of the Constitution is about

 The